Team Me

 • **YouTube Shorts:** 15 to 60 seconds

-• 92% of consumers trust online content from friends, colleagues, and family above all other forms of brand messages (Salesforce)
+• 92% of consumers trust online content from friends and colleagues above brand messages (Salesforce).

-Consistency is crucial in short-form video marketing.
+Consistency is crucial.
 Social media platforms prefer accounts that post 3-5 times per week.
-To stay in your audience's consciousness, regular posting is essential.
-Remember, quality matters as much as quantity.
 Focus on posting interesting, engaging content rather than daily low-quality videos.
-Take the time to refine each video to create content your candidates will love.